Back

 Indiana Delta 9 THC Laws

-The sale of 30 grams – less than 10 pounds is a Level 6 felony punishable by 6 months – 2 ½ years imprisonment and a maximum fine of $10,000.
+• A second offense or the sale of 30 grams to under 10 pounds is a Level 6 felony, punishable by 6 months to 2.5 years in prison and fines up to $10,000.

 Is Delta 9 THC Legal in Indiana?